Child Protective Proceedings in New York

 Contact Long Island Family Law Lawyer to Protect Your Rights in Cases of Child Protection in Nassau County and Suffolk County

 Because of the sensitive nature of such a proceeding, it is important that parents seek the counsel of a Long Island family law lawyer experienced with representing parents in such proceedings in Nassau County or Suffolk County Courtrooms.
-The Law Office of Robert E. Hornberger, Esq., P.C., is experienced with child protective proceedings and knows the rights of the parents involved.
+The Law Office of Hornberger Verbitsky, P.C., is experienced with child protective proceedings and knows the rights of the parents involved.
 If you are involved in a child protective proceeding, contact us at 631-923-1910 right away for a free consultation.

 Download our Free New York Divorce Guide